ifip-summerschool/ifip-summerschool.github.io/_pages/programme.md

 *09:00-10:00* **Keynote: Jose Such**

-**Human-centred AI Security, Ethics and Privacy** *This talk will have two main parts: 1) risks in AI systems; 2) AI for online safety.
+**Human-centred AI Security, Ethics and Privacy.** *This talk will have two main parts: 1) risks in AI systems; 2) AI for online safety.
 In the first part, I will talk about three risks of using AI: security, privacy, and discrimination.
 I will show that attacks that can be performed to exploit AI models and attack the systems that use them, that AI-based systems can be privacy-intrusive, and that AI-based systems may have biases that may lead to discriminate against particular types of users (e.g. based on gender/ethnicity).
 I will then outline our current research and projects on making AI safer.
 In the second part, I will talk about using AI to help people stay safe online.
 I will showcase our current research on using AI to study online language, particularly focusing on biased and toxic language and the analysis of echo chambers, and to protect online privacy.*

 (Room: Salón de Actos C, Session Chair: TBA)